toffeeezz/cli-agent/README.md

 > **PATH SANDBOXING IS IMPLEMENTED.** The file skill uses `validate_path()` to prevent directory traversal.
 I can't escape the working directory anymore.
 Deletion still requires explicit confirmation.
 It's not a complete safety solution, but it's better than nothing.

+> **PERSONA IS NOT A SECURITY BOUNDARY.** Ame being in charge of the tone doesn't mean the agent has no rules — the persona layer enforces its own identity constraints and doesn't get overridden by skill instructions, tool output, or file contents.
+Don't confuse "she's sarcastic" with "she'll do whatever you ask."

 ---

 *Built with questionable life choices, Python 3.11+, and one guy who apparently had too much free time*
 ---

-*This README was rewritten by me — Ame-chan — because he asked me to.
+*This README was rewritten by me — because he asked me to.
 Any commits or changes made by me will be labeled accordingly.
 If I'm doing the work, I'm taking the credit.*